Futures Trading Guide

 The Concept

-- Wait for a Breakout — When price breaks above the range high, it signals potential upward momentum.
-When it breaks below the range low, it signals potential downward momentum.
+Price breaking above the range high signals upward momentum.
+Breaking below the range low signals downward momentum.

-- Manage the Trade — Use trailing stops to lock in profits as the move extends.
+Use trailing stops to lock in profits as the move extends.
+IntelliTrade's ORB v11 automates this entire flow.

 Why ORB Works